cycloss/recipes/traditional.md

 #### Serves 4 - 2 hrs

-- 6 pheasant breasts (could probably do chicken)
+- 6 pheasant/chicken breasts, sliced into bitesized pieces
 - 2 tbsp oil
 - 100g smoked streaky bacon, cut into small pieces
-- 1 onion, roughly chopped (not diced)
+- 1 onion, quartered and sliced
 - 2 sticks celery, sliced thinly on the diagonal
 - 25g plain flour
 - 300ml apple juice
 - 300ml chicken stock
-- 1 tbsp fruit jelly, such as redcurrant or quince jelly
+- 1 tbsp redcurrant jelly
 - 2 tbsp Worcestershire sauce
 - 3 bay leaves
+- 1/2 tsp pepper
+- 1/3 tsp salt
-- 250g button mushrooms, halved
+- 250g button mushrooms, sliced
-- gravy browning (optional)
 - mashed potato, to serve
-- salt and freshly ground black pepper

 #### Directions

-1. Preheat the oven 160C/140C Fan/Gas 3.

-2. To prepare the meat, remove the breast meat and legs from the birds.
-Set aside the carcasses to make stock for another time.
-Remove the skin from all the meat and cut the the breast meat into 3cm/1¼in cubes.
-Season the breast meat and legs with salt and pepper.

-3. Heat 1 tablespoon of the oil in a casserole dish placed over a medium heat.
-Add the meat and fry until brown all over.
+1. Preheat the oven 160C.
+Chop the breast meat.
+Heat 1 tablespoon of the oil in a casserole dish placed over medium-high heat.
+Add the breast meat and fry until brown all over.
 Remove with a slotted spoon and set aside.

-4. Add the remaining oil and fry the bacon for a few minutes until crisp.
-Add the onion and celery, and fry over a high heat for few minutes until softened.
+2. Add the remaining oil and fry the bacon for a few minutes until crisp.
+Add the onion and celery, and fry over a high heat for few minutes until softened, then sprinkle in the flour and stir to cook it a bit.

-5. Sprinkle in the flour and stir.
-Gradually pour in the apple juice and stock and bring to the boil.
-Add the redcurrant jelly, Worcestershire sauce and bay leaves and return the meat to the pan.
+3. Gradually pour in the apple juice and stock and bring to the boil.
+Add the redcurrant jelly, Worcestershire sauce, bay leaves, salt and pepper and return the meat to the pan.

-6. Bring everything back to the boil, stirring.
-Season with salt and pepper and a few drops of gravy browning, if using.
-Cover and cook in the oven for about 1–1½ hours, or until tender.
+4. Cover and cook in the oven for about 1 hour.
 Add the mushrooms and cook for a further 30 minutes.

-7. Remove the bay leaves and serve piping hot with mashed potato.
+Serve

 ## Chicken Fricassee